• Visit

 Date: Established 1857.
 Photo 1908

-For Saugatuck people on the east side of the Kalamazoo River the only way to travel south to Douglas (or even Chicago) was by rowboat across the Kalamazoo River.
-Around 1833 a bridge was built at Mary Street—but it was so relentlessly battered by logs being pushed downstream and by the many schooners moving past it that it crashed into the river in 1856—leading to the invention of the now famous Saugatuck Chain Ferry in 1857.
+For Saugatuck’s settlers on the east side of the Kalamazoo River, the only way to reach Douglas was by rowboat.
+Around 1833 a bridge was built at Mary Street but it didn’t last long.
+It was so relentlessly battered by floating logs and schooners that it collapsed in 1856.
+The best possible solution was the now-famous Saugatuck Chain Ferry that debuted 1857.
+Originally, the trip cost 5 cents.
+Soon grocery and refreshment stores popped up at the ferry landings.

 Contact